All Marathon factions and how contracts work

 CyberAcme (CyAc)

 - This megacorporation's expertise lies in digital technology and artificial intelligence functionality.
 All Marathon Runner Shells have its Onboard Navigation Intelligence (ONI) installed to give you some basic directions in exchange for gathering information on the fate of the New Cascadia colony.
-CyberAcme is essentially the faction for beginners.
+CyberAcme stocks all the basics to get you started and keep you running.

-- How to gain reputation: Complete CyberAcme contracts, exfil from runs, activate TADs during runs, and join in with Intercept events
+- How to gain reputation: Complete CyberAcme contracts; exfil from runs; activate TADs during runs; and participate in Intercept events

 - Rank-up rewards: Ammo, Torso Implants, and Backpacks

-- Armory offerings: Ammo, basic weapons, backpacks, and keys
+- Armory offerings: Ammo, healing consumables, basic weapons, backpacks, and keys

 NuCaloric (NuCal)

-- NuCaloric Agricultural is a major food production company in the universe of Marathon that seeks to ensure humanity's survival by providing the basics.
-It had a major stake in the Tau Ceti colony and, with the help of their agent Gaius, seeks to understand how the mission failed by getting Runners to gather historical data.
+- NuCaloric Agricultural is a major food production company and Marathon faction that seeks to ensure humanity's survival by providing the basics.
+It had a major stake in the Tau Ceti mission and, with the help of their agent Gaius, seeks to understand how the colony collapsed by getting Runners to investigate and gather data.

-- How to gain reputation: Complete NuCaloric contracts and exfil with NuCaloric valuables
+- How to gain reputation: Complete NuCaloric contracts; loot Medical Cabinets and Tick Nests; harvest plant salvage; call in Supply Drops; and exfil with NuCaloric valuables

 - Rank-up rewards: Consumables, NuCaloric Salvage items, and Implants